Endowment (Mormonism): Later modifications by the LDS Church

 The first filmed versions of the endowment were introduced in the 1950s, by a committee headed by Gordon B. Hinckley.
 That change was initiated by church president David O. McKay as a way of providing the instruction simultaneously in different languages, an innovation made necessary by the construction of the Bern Switzerland Temple, the church's first temple in Europe.
 As of 2005, ceremonies in all but two (Salt Lake Temple and Manti Temple) of the church's 128 operating temples are presented using the filmed version.

 In 1990, further changes included the elimination of all blood oaths and penalties.
-These penalties, representing what the member would rather suffer than reveal the sacred signs given them in the ceremony, were symbolized by gestures for having the throat cut, the breast cut open, and the bowels torn out.
+These penalties, representing what the member would rather suffer than reveal the signs given them in the ceremony, were symbolized by gestures for having the throat cut, the breast cut open, and the bowels torn out.
 Changes also included the elimination of the five points of fellowship, the role of the preacher, and all reference to Lucifer's "popes and priests" were dropped.

 The ceremony was also changed to lessen the differences in treatment between men and women.
 Women no longer are required to covenant to obey their husbands, but instead must covenant only to follow their husbands as their husbands follow God.
-Also, Eve is no longer explicitly blamed for the Fall, and several references to Adam were replaced with references to Adam and Eve.
-(See below about 2019).
-The lecture at the veil was also cut, and some repetition was eliminated.
+Also, Eve is no longer explicitly blamed for the Fall or told that Adam "shall rule over thee".
+The lecture at the veil was also cut.

 In the temple endowment, women were previously urged to be a priestess "unto her husband," while men were promised they will be priests to God.
 In January 2019, that topic was removed from the endowment process, in accordance with other changes that included more lines for Eve in their ritual performance of the Book of Genesis.
 Also in 2019, a letter from the church's First Presidency stated that "Veiling an endowed woman's face prior to burial is optional."
 It had previously been required.
 The letter went on to say that such veiling, "may be done if the sister expressed such a desire while she was living.
 In cases where the wishes of the deceased sister on this matter are not known, her family should be consulted."

-A 1996 estimate by Richard Cowan states that around 150 million endowments have been performed, most of which were in behalf of deceased persons.
+The Church announced in 1988 that 100 million vicarious endowments had been performed on behalf of deceased persons.

 Modern endowment as practiced by the LDS Church

 The most well-known Mormon endowment ceremony is that performed by the LDS Church in its temples.
-This ceremony is open only to members of the church deemed worthy and given a "temple recommend" by their ecclesiastical leaders after one or more personal interviews.
+This ceremony is open only to members of the church deemed worthy and given a "temple recommend" by their priesthood leaders after one or more personal interviews.
 It comprises four parts: